By Maja ?arni and Špela Košak

-According to the Courts Act, local courts have jurisdiction in criminal matters to adjudicate at the first instance on criminal offences which are punishable by a fine or to a term of up to three years of imprisonment, except in matters of criminal offences against honor and reputation committed by press, via radio, television or other means of public information and to perform investigatory actions regarding these criminal offences.
+According to the Courts Act, county courts have jurisdiction in criminal matters to adjudicate at the first instance on criminal offences which are punishable by a fine or to a term of up to three years of imprisonment, except in matters of criminal offences against honor and reputation committed by press, via radio, television or other means of public information and to perform investigatory actions regarding these criminal offences.

-The Supreme Court adjudicates at third instance on regular legal remedies against the decisions of courts of second instance.
+The Supreme Court adjudicates at the third instance on regular legal remedies against the decisions of courts of the second instance.
 The panels of the Supreme Court in these cases are composed by five judges.

 Jurisdiction of the labor and social courts is determined by the Labor and Social Courts Act.
-They have the position of district courts at the first instance and their appeal court is the Higher Labor-Social Court in Ljubljana.
-Appeals against rulings of the Higher Labor-Social Court as well as extraordinary appeals are trialed by the Supreme Court of the Republic of Slovenia.
-Both first instance courts sit in panels in the composition of one judge and two lay judges (one of them being elected by the National assembly among employers/institutions and one of them being elected among employees/insurants for the fixed period).
+They have the position of district courts at the first instance and their appeal court is High Labor-Social Court in Ljubljana.
+Appeals against rulings of the High Labor-Social Court as well as extraordinary appeals are trialed by the Supreme Court of the Republic of Slovenia.
+Both first instance courts sit in the panels in the composition of one judge and two lay judges (one of them being elected by the National assembly among employers/institutions and one of them being elected among employees/insurants for the fixed period).

-Labor courts adjudicate disputes arising from working relations between employers and employees, such as disputes concerning working contracts, beginnings and endings of working relations, etc. (individual labor disputes).
-Labor courts also have jurisdiction in collective labor disputes, such as validity and execution of collective agreements, accordance of the collective agreements with the law, accordance of the general acts of the employers with the collective agreements and laws, legality of the strikes, participation of the workers at the management, etc.
+Labor courts adjudicate disputes arising from the working relations between employers and employees, such as disputes concerning working contracts, beginnings and endings of working relations, etc. (individual labor disputes).
+Labor courts have also jurisdiction in collective labor disputes, such as validity and execution of collective agreements, accordance of the collective agreements with the law, accordance of the general acts of the employers with the collective agreements and laws, legality of the strikes, participation of the workers at the management, etc.